Permit Renewal for Spain

 Types of Residence Permits Eligible for Renewal in Spain

-• Highly Qualified Professional Visa (EU Blue Card): Renewable for professionals with advanced qualifications or 5+ years of senior experience, valid across EU countries.
+• Highly Qualified Professional Visa (EU Blue Card): For professionals with recognized qualifications or 5+ years of senior experience

-• Self-Employed Residence Permit: Renewable for entrepreneurs with a viable, active business in Spain.
+• Self-Employed Residence Permit: For entrepreneurs with an active, viable business in Spain

-• Permanent Residence Permit: Renewable every 4-5 years, requiring proof of continued residency.
+• Permanent Residence Permit: Requires renewal every 4–5 years

 Eligibility for a Spain Residence Permit Renewal

-• Residency Requirement: Reside in Spain for at least 183 days/year for most permits (exceptions for EU Blue Card, non-lucrative).
+• Residency in Spain for at least 183 days/year (some exceptions)

 Step-by-Step Spain Residence Permit Renewal Process